jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 With the user created, we can go ahead and log the user in, so that we don't have to redirect them to the login page.
 As we already wrote the `login` function, we just have to make use of it here, passing in the request and user objects.

 Assuming there are no errors, we can go ahead and set a `jwt` cookie on the request.
-This cookie will be set in the users browser and will be passed back-and-forth with each request.
+This cookie will be set in the user's browser and will be passed back-and-forth with each request.
 We have marked the cookie as `httpOnly`, meaning it cannot be access via JavaScript.
 If your server has full end-to-end encryption, you could also set this cookie as secure.

 The code for that might look something like this;